 Ok guys, time for another caption contest, where you have to come with the funniest replacement dialogue for a random comic panel of my choosing.
 This week you have to replace all of the dialogue for this panel:

-Everyone can have a maximum of 3 entries, entries must be in by next Wednesday (Feb 15th) and All Entries Must Be PG-13.
+Everyone can have a maximum of 3 entries, entries must be in by next Wednesday (March 15th) and All Entries Must Be PG-13.